 Is it OK to miss a few days of the program for vacation?

 Daily attendance at Breakthrough Twin Cities is mandatory, except in cases of illness.
 With only 40 days of programming each year, students who are absent will fall behind quickly and miss valuable instruction.
-If your family is planning an extended vacation during the Breakthrough dates, you should talk to Breakthrough staff before applying to the program.
+If your family is planning an extended vacation during the summer dates, you should talk to Breakthrough staff before applying to the program.

 Where is Breakthrough Twin Cities?